The Information We Collect at Your Request

 - for research, planning, and troubleshooting problems;

 - to other third-party contractors that provide services (e.g. email notifications) to Nickels and are bound by these same privacy restrictions;

 - tto enforce Nickels’ Terms of Service;

 Nickels’ Use of Aggregated Personal Data That Doesn’t Identify You

-Nickels may use and disclose anonymous or aggregate personal data, which does not identify you individually, to:
+Nickels may use and disclose anonymous or aggregate personal information, which does not identify you individually, to:

-- Users of the Service for purposes of comparison to the broader community (for example, how much you owe in student loans compared to an average borrower);
+- Users of the Service for purposes of comparison to the broader community (for example, how much you owe in credit card debt or loans compared to an average credit card user or borrower);

 - Organizations approved by Nickels for research about how to better support people with credit card debt, federal student loans and similar issues; and